Shamshera: Casting

 Sanjay Dutt was cast in a pivotal role, and Vaani Kapoor was signed to play the female lead.
 To prepare her role, Vaani Kapoor took professional training in Kathak.
 Kapoor portrays a dancer.

 Filming

-Principal photography commenced in December 2018.
+Principal photography commenced in December 2018 and concluded in September 2020.
 For the film, a massive fort was built at Film City, Goregaon, requiring 2 months of preparation and the effort of nearly 300 workers.
-Filming ended in September 2020.

 Music

 Shamsheras soundtrack consists of seven songs composed by Mithoon, with lyrics written by Mithoon, Karan Malhotra and Piyush Mishra.